Faheem Khan (politician)

-Faheem Khan Swati is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
+Faheem Khan Swati is a Pakistani politician who was a member of the National Assembly of Pakistan from August 2018 to January 2023.
 He is from Mandravi clan of the Swati tribe of Battal Mansehra.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-241 (Korangi Karachi-III) as a candidate of Pakistan Tehreek-e-Insaf in the 2018 Pakistani general election.
+Khan was elected to the National Assembly of Pakistan from Constituency NA-241 (Korangi Karachi-III) as a candidate of Pakistan Tehreek-e-Insaf in the 2018 Pakistani general election.